Jordan Fuller: College career

 Fuller played in all 13 of the Buckeyes games as a true freshman, playing mostly on special teams with 71 snaps played on defense and making 11 tackles.
 Fuller was named Ohio State's starting safety going into his sophomore year, replacing Malik Hooker.
 He finished the season with 70 tackles, including a team-leading 57 solo stops, two tackles for loss and two interceptions and was named third-team All-Big Ten Conference and was named a Big Ten Distinguished Scholar.

 Fuller was named a team captain going into his junior year.
 He recorded 81 tackles, second highest on the team, with one interception, four passes broken up and two fumble recoveries.
 He was named second-team All-Big Ten by the league's coaches and honorable mention by the media and was named an Academic All-American.
 Fuller entered his senior season on the Jim Thorpe Award and Bronko Nagurski Trophy watchlists and was named a second-team preseason All-American by the Associated Press.
 Fuller was named a semifinalist for the Jason Witten Man of the Year award and the Lott IMPACT Trophy and a finalist for the William V. Campbell Trophy.
 Fuller was named first-team All-Big Ten after finishing the season with 62 tackles, two interceptions, four pass break-ups, and recovered a fumble.

 Professional career

+Pre-draft

+NFL.com lead draft analyst Lance Zierlein projected that Fuller would be a seventh round pick or a priority undrafted free agent.
+NFL draft analyst Matt Miller of Bleacher Report had Fuller ranked as the 20th best safety prospect available in the 2020 NFL Draft.
+NFL draft analysts projected him to be drafted as early as the fifth-round to possibly as late as the seventh-round of the 2020 NFL Draft.

+Los Angeles Rams

-Fuller was selected by the Los Angeles Rams in the sixth round, 199th overall, of the 2020 NFL Draft.
+The Los Angeles Rams selected Fuller in the sixth round (199th overall) of the 2020 NFL draft.
+He was the 17th safety drafted in 2020.